jens-kuerten/brickworks/docs/concepts/cache.md

 Note: the cache is only cleared for the currently active tenant!

-There are a few key differences between `functools.lru_cache` and Brickworks `cache.lru_cache`
+There are a few key differences between `functools.func_cache` and Brickworks `cache.func_cache`

 - **Tenant Awareness:** The Brickworks cache is tenant-aware, so results are isolated per tenant by default.
 - **Distributed Cache:** If enabled, the Brickworks cache is stored in Redis.
 This enables multiple replicas of the application to share the same cache.
 - **Time based expire:** Cached results expire automatically after a certain time. (default 1 week)
-- **Async only:** Brickworks lru_cache only works with async functions, because otherwise the async redis connection could not be used
+- **Async only:** Brickworks func_cache only works with async functions, because otherwise the async redis connection could not be used

 ## Indexing and Listing Keys